Crude oil close to $ 76 per barrel, petrol and diesel prices stable

-New Delhi, 17 June (Hindustan Times).
-There is a rising trend in the price of crude oil in the international market.
-The price of Brent crude is around $ 77 per barrel and WTI crude is around $ 72 per barrel.
-However, public sector oil and gas marketing companies have not made any changes in the prices of petrol and diesel.
+New Delhi, 20 June (Hindustan Times).
+There is a declining trend in the price of crude oil in the international market.
+The price of Brent crude is around $ 76 per barrel and WTI crude is around $ 71 per barrel.
+However, public sector oil and gas marketing companies have not made any change in the prices of petrol and diesel.

-In the international market, Brent crude is trending at $ 76.61 per barrel with a gain of $ 0.94, or 1.24 percent, in early trade on the last day of the week.
-At the same time, West Texas Intermediate (WTI) crude is also trading at $ 71.78 per barrel, up by $ 1.16, or 1.64 percent.
+In the international market, Brent crude is down by $ 0.27, or 0.35 percent, at $ 75.87 per barrel in early trade on the second day of the week.
+At the same time, West Texas Intermediate (WTI) crude is also trading at $ 70.79 per barrel, down $ 0.99, or 1.38 percent.

 For latest updates and news follow BLiTZ on Google News, Blitz Hindi, YouTube, Facebook, and also on Twitter.